imroc/req/README.md

 */

-// Dump header content asynchronously and save it to file client := req.C().
+// Dump header content asynchronously and save it to file client.EnableDumpOnlyHeader(). // Only dump the header of request and response
-	EnableDumpOnlyHeader(). // Only dump the header of request and response EnableDumpAsync(). // Dump asynchronously to improve performance EnableDumpToFile("reqdump.log") // Dump to file without printing it out client.R().Get(url)
+    EnableDumpAsync(). // Dump asynchronously to improve performance EnableDumpToFile("reqdump.log") // Dump to file without printing it out client.R().Get(url)

 // Enable dump with fully customized settings